matrix-org/seshat/README.md

 ## JavaScript bindings

-Sethat provides JavaScript bindings which can be found in the [seshat-node](seshat-node) subdir.
+Seshat provides JavaScript bindings which can be found in the [seshat-node](seshat-node) subdir.

 ## Usage